 On November 24, 2017, the GVS&DD Board approved changes to the 2018 Tipping Fee Bylaw to implement the Generator Levy effective January 1, 2018.
 The Board also approved proceeding with Commercial Waste Hauler Licensing.
 The Commercial Waste Hauler Licensing Bylaw requires approval of the Minister of Environment and Climate Change Strategy.

 Details are included in the links below, including Board reports, a Consultation Program report, and letter requesting approval from the Minister of Environment and Climate Change Strategy for Commercial Waste Hauler Licensing.

-Metro Vancouver's regional transfer station network provides reliable and resilient waste and recycling services that benefit and are available to all residents and businesses who generate waste in the region.
-The Generator Levy ensures that all generators in the region contribute to the fixed costs of the region's transfer station network and solid waste planning.
+The Generator Levy became effective January 1, 2018.
+The Generator Levy ensures that all waste generators in the region contribute to the fixed costs of the region’s transfer station network and solid waste planning.